onezerocompany/.github/.github/ISSUE_TEMPLATE/bug-report.md

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. Observe the error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Describe clearly and concisely what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.